Teams Governance vs. Teams Administration

 4. Settings and Configurations

 Configuring settings and options within Microsoft Teams, such as setting up integrations with other tools and apps, customizing the Teams interface, and adjusting settings to meet organizational needs.
 This area overlaps with Teams governance: app governance and app permission policies are important topics as well.
-App Manager is a tool built to keep control of the apps that your users install.

 5. Monitoring and Troubleshooting